 Try adding food colouring to the water and watch as the eggs absorb the coloured water.

-Soaking a boiled egg in vinegar, this should make the egg so rubbery it will bounce ( from a low height ).
+Soak a boiled egg in vinegar, this should make the egg so rubbery it will bounce ( from a low height ).
 You can also bounce a non boiled egg

 Don’t forget to wash your hands after handling raw eggs!